cuba6112/cuba6112/README.md

 Running the Code
 1. Training the Agent

-Run the script to start training the agent: python dqn_snake.py
+Run either of the three script to start training the agent; read paper comparison.txt comparing the two different type of Neural Network:

+python dqn_snake.py --> This will train a model and play the Snake game using an Agent that learns through a Deep Q-Neural Network using Machine Learning. python doubledqn_snake.py --> This will train a model and play the Snake game using an Agent using a more complex double-deep Q-Neural Network using Machine Learning. python qn_snake_game_ai.py ----> This will train a model and play the Snake game using an Agent using a more straightforward, less complex Q-Neural Network, which works well with CPU or GPU.

 Watching the Trained Agent Play
 After training, the script will automatically have the agent play a game using the trained model.